 If clinical criteria and in-office test results are inconclusive, the discharge may be cultured for fungi and trichomonads.

-Any specific cause is treated.
+Any specific cause of the itching or discharge is treated.

 Soaps and unnecessary topical preparations (eg, feminine hygiene sprays) should be avoided.
 If a soap is needed, a hypoallergenic soap should be used.
-Intermittent use of ice packs or warm sitz baths (with or without baking soda) may reduce soreness and pruritus.
-If chronic vulvar inflammation is due to being bedbound or incontinent, better vulvar hygiene may help.
+Intermittent use of ice packs or warm sitz baths may reduce soreness and pruritus.
+Flushing the genital area with lukewarm water may also provide relief.

 Other common causes of decreased estrogen in older women include oophorectomy, pelvic radiation, and certain chemotherapy drugs.

 Poor hygiene (eg, in patients who are incontinent or bedbound) can lead to chronic vulvar inflammation due to chemical irritation by urine or feces.

-Causes vary depending on the patient’s age.
+Causes of vaginal pruritus and itching vary depending on the patient’s age.

-In postmenopausal women, any vaginal discharge should be promptly evaluated.
+In postmenopausal women, promptly evaluate any vaginal discharge.